6 Food Lies Pregnant Women Are Told

 Soft cheeses

 I avoided soft cheeses at all costs during my first pregnancy.
 Little did I know that there is 1 case of listeria infection for every 5 million servings of soft cheeses.
-Meanwhile, soft cheese is an excellent source of fat and protein.
+Meanwhile, soft cheeses are an excellent source of fat and protein.
 Are we genuinely protecting women by advising them to avoid soft cheeses?
 Or are we simply taking precautions to the extreme, potentially compromising the health of both the mother and unborn baby?

 Raw shellfish